 This tax credit only applies to insurance purchased through the marketplace.

 If you opt to estimate your income and receive advance payments, any money that you are entitled to will be paid directly to your insurance company.
 Essentially, it works like a discount on your insurance premiums.
 If your income ends up being significantly higher than you estimated for the year, you may be asked to pay back some of the credit you received.
-This will come out of your tax return (The American Rescue Plan Act of 2021 suspends this requirement for tax year 2020).
+This will come out of your tax return (The American Rescue Plan Act of 2021 suspended this requirement for tax year 2020).

 If you choose instead to receive your tax credit as a refund at tax time, it will either reduce the tax you owe at the end of the year, or boost your tax refund.
 You’ll pay for your insurance premiums on your own and be “paid back” for the credit, through your tax return.